Gordon Setter

 Other animals

-Gordon Setters will get along excellent with other dogs and pets if they are raised together, but in many cases, these dogs will not be fond of other dogs outside of the house.
+Gordon Setters will get along excellently with other dogs and pets if they are raised together, but in many cases, these dogs will not be fond of other dogs outside of the house.

 Gordon Setter training

-Training should also start the day your new Gordon Setter puppy arrives at your home.
-If you are not sure how to approach training, enroll your new puppy in doggy daycare or puppy training school.
+Training should also start when your new Gordon Setter puppy arrives at your home.
+If you are unsure how to approach training, enroll your new puppy in doggy daycare or puppy training school.
 Training should be filled with treats, praises, and positive training methods.
 This is a breed that will not tolerate harsh training methods like threats, scaring, or punishment.

 Health problems